mixu/token/readme.md

     token.defaults.secret = 'AAB';
     token.defaults.timeStep = 24 * 60 * 60; // 24h in seconds

-Note that tokens from the previous time step are accepted, e.g. tokens can be valid up to two time steps from when they were issued.
+Note that tokens from the previous and next time step are accepted, e.g. tokens can be valid up to three time steps from when they were issued.
+This allows for 1) the token to expire lazily and 2) for the servers to disagree on time (e.g. even if the generating server is ahead, the token will be accepted).

+Caching: only the verification code uses a simple cache.
+Hashes are looked up from memory, and only computed if they were not previously computed.
+Up to 500 hashes are stored and when the cache is full, it is emptied completely.

 ## Passing in data and verifying the token